 BRN Notice and Diversion Notification

-When you are arrested for a DUI, you are finger printed and the BRN will receive notice of the arrest almost immediately.
-Nurses are required to disclose a conviction to the BRN within 30 days, but they do not have to disclose the arrest, even though the BRN has already been notified.
-Once the BRN has been notified of you arrest through the judicial system, they will send you a letter with the option to participate in the voluntary Diversion program.
+When you are arrested for a DUI, you are fingerprinted and the BRN will receive notice of the arrest almost immediately.
+California nurses are required to disclose a DUI conviction to the BRN within 30 days, but they do not have to disclose the arrest, even though the BRN has already been notified.
+Once the BRN has been notified of your arrest through the judicial system, they will send you a letter with the option to participate in the voluntary Diversion program.

-Diversion is an intervention program for registered nurses whose practice may be impair due to substance abuse.
-The program is designed to be a resource for nurses who are struggling, but before committing research the pros and cons of the program.
+Diversion is an intervention program for registered nurses whose practice may be impaired due to substance abuse.
+The program is designed to be a resource for nurses who are struggling but before committing research the pros and cons of the program.
 Typically when a nurse enrolls in the Diversion program their license is deactivated.
-If you are attempting to prevent your license from being deactivated or revoked, know that entering into Diversion will likely deactivate it.
+If you are attempting to prevent your California nursing license from being deactivated or revoked, know that entering into Diversion will likely deactivate it.
 Remember, the program is voluntary and you do not have to enter into the program unless you want to.

 Disclosing the Conviction

-As mentioned, if you are convicted of the DUI you must disclose the conviction to the BRN within 30 days.
+As mentioned, if you are nurse convicted of a DUI you must disclose the conviction to the BRN within 30 days.
 The content of the disclosure is vitally important, as what is said can either help or hinder your case with the BRN.
 Having a professional license defense lawyer work with you on this step is in your best interest.
-In the best case scenario, you would receive a citation and a fine.
+In the best-case scenario, you would receive a citation and a fine.
 More troubling is when the case goes to the deputy attorney general for review.

-Getting a DUI charge is not a guarantee that you will lose your nursing license, but help yourself by getting a legal advocate early on in the process.
+Getting a DUI charge is not a guarantee that you will lose your California nursing license, but help yourself by getting a legal advocate early on in the process.
 Contact Unlock Legal today or give us a call at your convenience at 949-988-4444 to speak with a professional about your case and your unique needs.
 You’ll find we are compassionate, easy to talk to, and willing to help in any capacity we can.